UWI-TRADC/.github/profile/README.md

 ## 📚 Resources
 - Discover more about our projects, events, and initiatives in our [Documentation](#).
 - Have a question?
 Check out our [FAQs](#) for answers to common queries.
+- New to member of the club?
+Check out our [Github Student Benefits Guide](https://github.com/orgs/UWI-TRADC/discussions/1#discussion-5555856) just for you.

 ## 🎉 Fun Facts
 Did you know?
 Our team's breakfast choices range from pancakes to avocado toast! 🥞🥑